PROJECTS

 ROGUES AT THE LYRIC THEATRE

-An annual physical theatre programme for youth of all abilities that results in a display as part of the Rogue Encounters Physical Theatre Exhibition at the Lyric Theatre, Belfast.
+An annual physical theatre training programme for youth of all abilities that results in a display as part of the Rogue Encounters Spring Exhibition at The Lyric Theatre.

 “An amazing theatre night, so adventurous and full of life and fun.
 Brilliant and sometimes scary improvisation.
-Really great art.” – Jimmy Fay: Executive Producer, Lyric Theatre.
+Really great art.” – Jimmy Fay: Executive Producer/Artistic Director, Lyric Theatre.

 PROFESSIONAL DEVELOPMENT